yogesh0509/GSOC2023-Proposal/README.md

 * Discuss the current approach with the mentor and start noting down their advantages and disadvantages of them.
 * Come up with the possible approaches and finalize what all features are required.
 * Start laying out a general outline of the possible cases.

+### 2. Phase 1
+#### 2.1 Week 4:
+* Study the polygonID docs thoroughly.
+* Make changes in the BrightID.sol contract.
+* Check the requirements for running a local issuer node.
+* Set up docker for running a issuer node.
+* Get familiar with GO language for easy implementaion.
+* Finally, run an issuer node.
+#### 2.2 Week 5:
+* Discuss the necessary fields required for creating a schema.
+* Connect your smart contract with the isser node so that schema can be generated.
+* Work with the necessary api to create a schema.
+* Finally, generate your schema.
+#### 2.3 Week 6:
+* Write contracts for saving metadata of voter documents.
+* Create a web3.storage account.
+* Upload the voter documents to ipfs.
+#### 2.4 Week 7:
+* Write ElectionSupervisor contract.
+* Allow people to become election supervisors.
+* Election Supervisor can start voting for voter credentials.
+* Reward the election supervisor accordingly.
+#### 2.5 Week 8:
+* Issue claims to voters who have been verified.
+* Update the UI with the QR codes of the claims that voters can scan with their polygonID app.
+#### 2.6 Week 9:
+* Set up QR codes in the front-end which users can scan to directly vote in their election.
+* Link those QR codes with ```vote()``` function using ZKPVerifier.
+* Deploy contracts related to polygonID.

+### 3. Phase 2
+#### 3.1 Week 10:
+* Add other chains to the frontend.
+* Integrate frontend with the smart contracts.
+#### 3.2 Week 11:
+* Testing and compiling phase.
+* Handle any unexpected errors.
+* Deploying on the test net.
+* Complete any left-over work.
+#### 3.3 Week 12:
+* Improving css and other design changes.
+* Improving the UX of the website.
+#### 3.4 Week 13:
+* Testing each function and asserting it to check errors.
+* Checking the application with different test cases.
+* Finalize and complete the documentation.
+* Refactor Code.
+#### 3.5 Week 14:
+* Deploying on layer 2 network.
+* Checking the entire application thoroughly
+* Work on leftover stuff.
+#### 3.6 Week 15:
+* Buffer week for unexpected delays, final submissions for GSoC 2022.

 # III.
 Skills
 ### Programming Skills